-How to Be Just Good Pals and Have Great Sex
+How Good Pals Can Have Great Sex While Remaining Friends with Benefits

 Maintaining a friends with benefits (FWB) relationship is one of the great minefields of the dating spectrum.
 Think of it as performing a juggling act with one arm behind your back or tiptoeing across a swaying, trembling tightrope in bare feet.